-Academic Programs

-Core Studies Program
+Academic Programs Core Studies Program

 Students are not required to declare a major but may choose to enter the Core Studies Program.
-This program has three main thrusts: to help students identify their academic strengths and interests through course work in different disciplines; to help students identify the careers for which their strengths and interests best suit them; and to guide them toward completion of the general education and core curriculum requirements underlying all majors in the College of Arts & Sciences.
+This program has three main thrusts: to help students identify their academic strengths and interests through course work in different disciplines; to help students identify the careers for which their strengths and interests best suit them; and to guide them toward completion of the general education and College of Arts & Sciences degree requirements.